This Kung Pao Cauliflower is vegan, gluten-free and full of flavour, with crisp vegetables in a spicy-sweet sauce.

 - 1 red onion, peeled and finely chopped

-- ⅓ cup soy sauce or Tamari use Tamari if you need the recipe to be gluten free
+- ⅓ cup Tamari you can use soy sauce instead if you do not need the recipe to be gluten-free

 - 2 tbsp rice wine vinegar